davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Melting Nutter Butter at Bear Paw.

+Kirk Ripley and the bat.

+Kirk Ripley and the fans.

 ## 1983

 Meningitis.

 Burger King University.

-Kirk Ripley and the bat.

-Kirk Ripley and the fans.

 Got drunk at church.

+Went to John's Island.

 ## 1984